 New starters - Getting ready for school

-We find ourselves in challenging times at the moment and for as much as we are trying to offer 'business as usual' it is not possible for us to operate our usual transition programme of home visits, new parent meetings and Stay and Play sessions for the children due to join us in the autumn term.
+We find ourselves in challenging times at the moment and for as much as we are trying to offer 'business as usual' it is not possible for us to operate our usual transition programme of home visits, new parent meetings and Stay and Play sessions for the children due to join us.

-All schools and nursery settings are having to adjust the ways in which they normally support children as they begin nursery but we want to assure you that we are committed to doing all that we can to ensure that your child has a successful transition into our nursery in September 2020.
+All schools and nursery settings are having to adjust the ways in which they normally support children as they begin nursery but we want to assure you that we are committed to doing all that we can to ensure that your child has a successful transition into our nursery.

 When the new term begins, children will be joining us with a range of previous experiences: